iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.0.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.covid19 1 reviews"/>
 </p>

+> What a mess!
+Just put this on a website.
+This is app is a waste of time and taxpayer dollars.<br> :date: __2020-08-03 20:33:31__

+> This app should be removed from the play store.
+It is what comes up when I search for Covid Alert, the official Canadian Covid alert app.
+I installed this, and didn't realize I was not 'protected' and wouldn't get notifications if I became a contact of someone who has tested positive.
+Thankfully, out of curiosity, I was checking out how many connections my phone had made with other phones and discovered I didn't have the app I thought I had.<br> :date: __2020-08-03 19:21:33__

+> Governement gab Lots of stuff, but impossible to navigate decently.
+No clear instructions or helpfull tips/guidance<br> :date: __2020-08-01 05:59:04__

+> It seems like this app tracks your movements and steals personal your information you cant trust the Trudeau government.<br> :date: __2020-07-31 17:44:37__

+> Don't like<br> :date: __2020-07-29 22:44:09__

+> No tracking<br> :date: __2020-07-29 05:27:17__

 > Installed app twice, loads first time and then crashes every time after that.<br> :date: __2020-07-24 22:46:07__

 > Useless.
 The app doesn't take advantage of contact tracing making this just an alternative for information and basic surveys which the government could have had on a website.<br> :date: __2020-07-24 21:35:15__